Telephone numbers in Canada

-Telephone numbers in Canada follow the fixed-length format of the North American Numbering Plan (NANP) of a three-digit area code, a three-digit central office code (or exchange code), and a four-digit station or line code.
+Telephone numbers in Canada are a component of the North American Numbering Plan (NANP).
+The fixed size of each telephone number consists of a three-digit area code, a three-digit central office code, also known as exchange code, and a four-digit station or line code.
 This is represented as NPA NXX XXXX.

 Syntax and telephone number notation

 Canadian (and other North American Numbering Plan) telephone numbers are usually written as (NPA) NXX-XXXX.
 For example, 250 555 0199, a fictional number, could be written as (250) 555-0199, 250-555-0199, 250-5550199, or 250/555-0199.
 The Government of Canada's Translation Bureau recommends using hyphens between groups; e.g. 250-555-0199.
 Using the format specified by the International Telecommunication Union (ITU) in Recommendation E.164 for telephone numbers, a Canadian number is written as +1NPANXXXXXX, with no spaces, hyphens, or other characters; e.g. +12505550199.

 Prefix assignments

-For international access, the NANP is assigned the country code 1, which is dialed as a prefix in the international E.164 telephone numbering plan.
+For international access, the NANP is assigned the telephone country code 1, which is dialed as a prefix in the international E.164 telephone numbering plan.

 The trunk prefix for dialing long-distance calls, across numbering plan area (NPA) boundaries within Canada or to other NANP countries, is 1.

 Local calls from Canadian landlines are dialled without the trunk prefix.
 Overseas calls to locations outside the NANP are dialled with the 011 international prefix, followed by the country code and the national significant number.